 - Disconnecting the battery – This is effective but has some drawbacks.
 Disconnecting the battery will prevent the car draining the battery but the battery will eventually drain anyway.
 Only a battery charger will keep the battery at peak performance.
 The next issue with this strategy is far more inconvenient.
 It may cause the cars on board computer (modules) to lose their settings.
 A diagnostic tool may be required to recalibrate various systems.
 I wrote a complete article about it here “Car won’t idle after battery change”.

-- Using a battery maintainer – This is the best strategy, your car’s battery is maintained in top condition and if needs be your car ready for the highway at a moments notice, no battery to fit or wrenches to find.
-A smart charger is the way to go, these little guys only charge when needed and use very little power, plug them in and forget about them.
+- Using a battery maintainer – This is the best strategy, your car’s battery is maintained in top condition and if needs be, your car ready for the highway at a moment’s notice, with no battery to fit or wrenches to find.
+A smart charger is the way to go; these little guys only charge when needed and use very little power, plug them in, and forget about them.

 You’ll find a link to a battery maintainer I use on the Auto electrical repair tools page.